kwilkos/cxf/distribution/src/main/release/samples/j2ee/jca/hello_world_soap_http/README.txt

 ============================================
 ============================================

-This demo will show how to connect with a CXF Web service using a Servlet deployed in an application server.
+This demo will show how to connect with an Apache CXF Web service using a Servlet deployed in an application server.